chaconnb/GeoRulesLobePy/docs/git-guide.md

 ```

-## Git Workflow
+## Git Workflow I
 These steps describe a simple git workflow.
 You can see a visualization of the workflow
 in the `./workflow-git.pdf`.

 1. Create a new branch
 ```console
 git checkout -b 'my-new-branch'
 ```